ronanpdh/596-experiments/README.md

 # 596-experiments

 A collection of UI experiments.

+You can view and interact with the components here [experiments](https://www.596.studio/)

 Most of these UI experiments use the following:

 [**Tailwind**](https://tailwindui.com/)

 [**Framer Motion**](https://www.framer.com/motion/)

 [**Font Awesome**](https://fontawesome.com/)

+---

 You will need to have these installed and configured to use the UI components.